mohan-bee/Ecommerce-Follow-Along/README.md

 **Backend**: Create a endpoint GET `api/auth` which will display the current logged user profile details.\
 **Frontend**: Profile page created in the frontend which will show the user Details which contains the avatar, name, email, role and the address if address provided or else a text with "No Address Provided" with a Add Address Button

+## Milestone 21

+**Frontend**: In the Profile page, added add address button in the address section if address is not provided on clicking the button it will redirect to a address form which will contain city,address1, address2, zipcode.